2023 Best Linguistics & Literature Bachelor's Degree Schools in Virginia

 The average amount in student loans that comparative literature majors at JMU take out while working on their Bachelor's Degree is $20,887.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $327.

-A rank of #3 on this year’s list means Virginia Tech is a great place for linguistics and comparative literature students working on their bachelor’s degree.
-Located in the small city of Blacksburg, Virginia Tech is a public college with a very large student population.
+The excellent bachelor’s degree programs at Virginia Tech helped the school earn the #3 place on this year’s ranking of the best linguistics and comparative literature schools in Virginia.
+Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.

 While working on their Bachelor's Degree, comparative literature majors at Virginia Tech accumulate an average of around $23,235 in student debt.